Dave Thomas (businessman)

-Rex David "Dave" Thomas (July 2, 1932 – January 8, 2002) was an American businessman, philanthropist, and fast-food tycoon.
-Thomas was the founder and chief executive officer of Wendy's, a fast-food restaurant chain specializing in hamburgers.
+Rex David Thomas (July 2, 1932 – January 8, 2002) was an American businessman, philanthropist, and fast-food tycoon who was the founder and chief executive officer of Wendy's, a fast-food restaurant chain specializing in hamburgers.
 In this role, Thomas appeared in more than 800 commercial advertisements for the chain from 1989 to 2002, more than any other company founder in television history.

 Early life

 Rex David Thomas was born July 2, 1932, in Atlantic City, New Jersey.
 His biological father's name was Sam and his biological mother's name was Molly.
 Thomas was adopted between six weeks and six months later by Rex and Auleva Thomas, and as an adult became a well-known advocate for adoption, founding the Dave Thomas Foundation for Adoption.
 After his adoptive mother's death when he was five, his father moved around the country seeking work.
 Thomas spent some of his early childhood near Kalamazoo, Michigan, with his grandmother, Minnie Sinclair, whom he credited with teaching him the importance of service and treating others well and with respect, lessons that helped him in his future business life.

-At age 12, Thomas had his first job at Regas Restaurant, a fine dining restaurant in downtown Knoxville, Tennessee, then lost it in a dispute with his boss; decades later, Regas Restaurant installed a large autographed poster of Thomas just inside their entrance, which remained until the business closed in 2010.
+At age 12, Thomas had his first job at Regas Restaurant, a fine dining restaurant in downtown Knoxville, Tennessee, then lost it in a dispute with his boss.
 He vowed never to lose another job.
-Moving with his father, by 15 he was working at the Hobby House Restaurant in Fort Wayne, Indiana.
+Decades later, Regas Restaurant installed a large autographed poster of Thomas just inside their entrance, which remained until the business closed in 2010.
+By 15, he was moving with his father and working at the Hobby House Restaurant in Fort Wayne, Indiana, owned by Phil Clauss, who became his mentor.
 When his father prepared to move again, Thomas decided to stay in Fort Wayne, dropping out of high school to work full-time at the restaurant.
 Thomas, who considered ending his schooling the greatest mistake of his life, did not graduate from high school until 1993, when he obtained a GED.

 He subsequently became an education advocate and founded the Dave Thomas Education Center in Coconut Creek, Florida, which offers GED classes to young adults.